View Other Articles

 (C) the health care provider can sufficiently demonstrate electronic medical bill implementation will create an unreasonable financial hardship and can provide supporting documentation such as financial statements and other documentation which reflect the cost of implementation.

-Stay up to date on the latest developments in workers’ compensation medical billing by subscribing to daisyNews.
+Stay up-to-date on the latest developments in workers’ comp medical billing by subscribing to daisyNews.

 SIGN UP FOR DAISYNEWS